The Per Anger Prize to human rights defenders

 The Per Anger Prize is an international prize, established in 2004 by the Swedish Government to promote initiatives supporting human rights and democracy.
 The Government has commissioned the Living History Forum to manage the nominations, appoint a jury and organise all the various aspects of the prize.

-The nomination organisations are Afrikagrupperna, Amnesty International, Civil Rights Defenders, Diakonia, UNA-Sweden, the International Commission of Jurists Swedish Section, Reporters without Borders, Swedish Pen and the Church of Sweden.
+The nomination organisations are Afrikagrupperna, Amnesty International, Civil Rights Defenders, Diakonia, The Kvinna till Kvinna foundation, IM - Swedish Development Partner, Save the Children, We Effect and the Church of Sweden.